Emoreno07/E-commerce-First-Project/README.md

-"E-commerce made for a school project."
+"E-commerce made for a school project.
+Nothing in this code has "